jyee/katacoda-scenarios/chaos-workshop/finish.md

 # Recap

-Thanks for making the Memebook more resilient and for being part of the MetricsPuppy SRE Team!
+Thanks for making the Memebook more resilient and for being part of the MetricsPuppy Chaos Team!

 Unfortunately, it's come to our attention that the Memebook is not a viable product. :(